adhok/Searching-Similar-Images-using-VAE/README.md

 # Searching Similar Images of fruits using VAE
 Image Search Using Embeddings Extracted from VAE.
 This repository contains code a simple image search engine using Flask & Pytorch trained model.
 The VAE model was trained using the Fruits 360 data that can be found on [Kaggle](https://www.kaggle.com/moltean/fruits).
-The script to get the trained model object (cehckpoint.pth) can be found [here](https://www.kaggle.com/adhok93/unsupervised-learning-using-vae)
+The script to get the trained model object (checkpoint.pth) can be found [here](https://www.kaggle.com/adhok93/unsupervised-learning-using-vae)

 ## Credits